 RAND Europe Focus on Migration Research

-RAND Europe’s research has provided evidence to support policy and decision making on a number of aspects involving migration and integration.
-Within Europe, our work has looked at EU citizens migrating to work within other member states and at the impacts of migration to the UK from outside of Europe.
-Outside of Europe, recent work for UNICEF has aimed to inform international agencies in their efforts to help Syrian refugees as they transition to lives in new host countries.
+RAND Europe’s research has provided evidence to support policy and decision making on a number of questions around migration and integration, from how big data from social media can be used to measure migration in the EU, to understanding the challenges around the economic and social inclusion of migrant EU workers in the UK.
+Beyond the EU, we have also helped to inform international agencies in their efforts to help Syrian refugees as they transition to lives in new host countries.

 Utilisation of health services by migrants to the UK

-Researchers from RAND Europe and the University of Cambridge examined whether the use of the health services differs among migrants compared to UK-born populations.
-The analysis found that recent arrivals to the UK use the NHS significantly less than the native-born population, though the difference narrows when adjusted for age and self-assessed health.
+RAND Europe and the University of Cambridge were commissioned by The Health Foundation to examine whether the use of the health services differs among migrants compared to UK-born populations.
+The study found that recent arrivals to the UK use the NHS significantly less than the native-born population, though the difference narrows when adjusted for age and self-assessed health.
+However, more work is needed to provide insights to policymakers on migrant use of the NHS, their health needs, and the quality of healthcare received.

 Opportunities & challenges for including migrants

 RAND Europe investigated the challenges and opportunities for the economic and social inclusion of migrant EU workers in Leeds, UK.
-The majority of EU migrants living in Leeds came to the UK for economic reasons: to find jobs on the local labour market.
+The study found that the majority of EU migrants living in Leeds came to the UK to find jobs on the local labour market.
 Social benefits and services had no influence on their decision to move.
+EU migrants also bring benefits to the local economy, however there can be tensions with low-skilled British workers when they are employed in jobs below their skills level.

 Educating Syrian refugee children

 RAND Europe evaluated UNICEF’s Emergency Education Response programme for Syrian children living as refugees in Jordan.
-Despite considerable efforts from aid agencies and the government of Jordan, 97,000 Syrian children—41 per cent of the local refugee children population— do not receive formal education.
-An additional 35,000 Syrian and Jordanian children attend alternative education programmes established by Jordan, UNICEF and other organisations, but these alternatives vary in quality and often do not meet the educational needs of children.
+Despite considerable efforts from aid agencies and the government of Jordan, 97,000 Syrian children—41 per cent of the local refugee child population—do not receive formal education.
 RAND Europe highlighted a series of recommendations on how to best respond to the educational needs of children who are victims of the Syrian crisis.

 Helping improve NGO support for migrants in the EU